akbsit/bicycles-by-falbar/README.md

 # [bicycles-by-falbar](https://wordpress.org/plugins/bicycles-by-falbar/)

-## Велосипеды
+## Bicycles

-В большинстве случаев настройка и оптимизация сайта на движке WordPress состоит из набора всем известных "велосипедов" и шаблонов добавляемого кода, которые повторяются из проекта в проект.
+In most cases, setting up and optimizing a website on the WordPress engine consists of a set of well-known "bicycles" and patterns of added code that are repeated from project to project.
-Цель этого плагина собрать все решения в одном месте для комфортного старта или работы с CMS.
+The purpose of this plugin is to collect all solutions in one place for a comfortable start or work with the CMS.

-## Что умеет плагин Bicycles by falbar
+## What the Bicycles by falbar plugin can do

-1. Удаляет лишний код и оптимизирует его;
+1. Removes unnecessary code and optimizes it;
-2. Удаляет дубли страниц и устанавливает редиректы;
+2. Removes duplicate pages and installs redirects;
-3. Улучшает SEO на сайте;
+3. Improves SEO on the site;
-4. Отключает ненужные виджеты;
+4. Disables unnecessary widgets;
-5. Усиливает защиту вашего сайта.
+5. Strengthens the protection of your site.

-## Скрины
+## Screenshots

 ![screenshot-1](https://ps.w.org/bicycles-by-falbar/assets/screenshot-1.jpg)